DaPhilll/Generative-AI-Incident-Triage-Investigative-Reporting/README.md

 ## 6. Model Used
 * **Model:** Google Gemini 3.5 Flash (GA).
 * **Reasoning Control:** `thinking_level="high"` set in the generation config to maximize reasoning depth on multi-step log correlation.
+This parameter replaced the older numeric `thinking_budget` for Gemini 3.x models; the two cannot be combined in the same request.
+* **SDK Requirement:** `google-genai` 2.0 or later.
+The 0.x and 1.x releases predate Gemini 3 and do not expose `ThinkingLevel`, so both the model name and the reasoning parameter fail on them.

+**Model currency:** Google released `gemini-3.6-flash` on July 21, 2026, which now serves as the default Flash model and carries a lower output-token price than 3.5 Flash.
+This project targets `gemini-3.5-flash`, which remains generally available.
+Moving to 3.6 Flash is a one-line change but should be re-validated against sample alerts before adoption, since reasoning behavior differs between generations.

-*Note: The Gemini API has since introduced a newer Interactions API.
-The code below reflects the `generate_content` structure used when this project was built.*
+*Note: The Gemini API has since introduced a newer Interactions API for multi-agent orchestration.
+The code below reflects the `generate_content` structure used when this project was built, which remains supported.*

 ## 7. Implementation & Code